Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 There's a console snippet that papers over the problem right before each capture, and a handful of permanent fixes you can ship with the site or the build.
 Pick whichever fits the constraints you're working under.

-List every relative URL on the page
+List the relative URLs on the page

 js